-Advertising costs are expensed when the related advertising takes place.
+Advertising costs are expensed when the related advertising takes place or the contract is non-cancellable when entered.

 Non-Operating Revenues and Expenses

 Revenues and expenses resulting from activities not directly associated with the sale of lottery tickets are reflected as non-operating revenues and expenses.